JuliaLang/juliaup/README.md

 To launch the default Julia version simply run `julia` in your terminal.

 To launch a specific Julia version, say in channel `release`, run `julia +release`.

+## Path used by Juliaup

+Juliaup will by default use `~/.juliaup` to store Julia versions and log files.
+This can be changed by setting the `JULIAUP_HOME` environment variable.

 ## Juliaup server